Fire-resistance rating: Different time/temperature curves

 During a fire in a tunnel, as well as in the petrochemical industry, temperatures exceed those of ordinary building (cellulosic) fires.
 This is because the fuel for the fire is hydrocarbons, which burn hotter (compare hydrocarbon curve above to ASTM E119 curve), faster and typically run out of fuel faster as well, compared against timber.
-The added complication with tunnels is that the environment inside a "tube" is best described as a "microclimate".
-The heat cannot escape as well as it can in a burning refinery, which is in the open.
+The added complication with tunnels is that heat cannot escape as well as it can in open area.
 Instead, the fire is confined to a narrow tube, where pressure and heat build up and spread rapidly, with little room for escape and little chance of compartmentalization.
-This scenario was tested and quantified, particularly during the "Eureka Project", run by Technische Universität Braunschweig's iBMB, Ekkehard Richter.
-The Netherlands, through Rijkswaterstaat in particular, mandated an extremely tough standard, the curve of which is shown in the gallery above.